Skip to content

 Pro-warden, Stowell – Vacant post

-For all other church matters, including arranging Christenings, Weddings and Funerals, please contact
+For all church matters, including arranging Christenings, Weddings and Funerals, please contact

 Please also see the benefice’s own website www.milborneportchurches.org.uk